4 Markov chain Monte Carlo methods

 /nimpression

 , denoted \(y\) in the sequel, is approximately Gaussian.
 We assume that each story has a similar population rate and capture the heterogeneity inherent to each news story by treating each mean as a sample.
 The variance of the sample average or click rate is proportional to \(n^{-1}\), where \(n\) is the number of impressions.
-To allow for underdispersion or overdispersion, we thus consider a Gaussian likelihood \(Y_i \sim \mathsf{Norm}(\mu, \sigma^2/n_i)\).
+To allow for underdispersion or overdispersion, we thus consider a Gaussian likelihood \(Y_i \sim \mathsf{Gauss}(\mu, \sigma^2/n_i)\).
 We perform Bayesian inference for \(\mu, \sigma\) after assigning a truncated Gaussian prior for \(\mu \sim \mathsf{TruncNorm}(0.01, 0.1^2)\) over \([0,1]\) and an penalized complexity prior for \(\sigma \sim \mathsf{Exp}(0.7)\).

 data(upworthy_question, package = "hecbayes")